npg70/galbreath-old/README.md

 ## Samuel Galbreath and Janet Langwill

 Both common names, and families have intermarried before, but Samuel's parents are unknown.
-See [Samuel Galbreath](galbreath-samuel-1765.md) for detaila.
+See [Samuel Galbreath](galbreath-samuel-1765.md) for details.

 ## Lineage of Alexander Galbreath